rmaciver/safas/README.md

 # SAFAS

-The latest version of SAFAS is a software to label and track objects in videos.
-This is the experimental version of SAFAS which will become v1.0.0 when it is released.
-At this time, the "plubming" is in place, but it has not been thoroughly tested so it is not ready for production use.

-Release TODO:
-* Update docs site
-* Test workflow and calculations
-* Package for distribution

-# Overview
 Safas is **s**edimentation **a**nd **f**loc **a**nalysis **s**oftware, a Python module for processing and interpretation of images and videos of flocs, a.k.a. aggregates, a.k.a. cohesive sediments.

 <img alt="mud floc sedimentation" src="docs/img/safas.jpg" />